llendway/rmarkdown_website_template/README.md

-# rmarkdown_website_template
+# Template for creating an RMarkdown website

-Template for creating an RMarkdown website.
+This contains a base set of files you need for making an RMarkdown website.